Dorothy Campbell: Golf career

 Over the course of her career, she won 11 national amateur crowns between Great Britain, the United States, Canada, and Scotland, the last of which came in 1924 at the age of 41.
 She won over 700 first prizes during her golf career.
 Her short game, according to golf writer Colin Farquharson, was "out of this world".

 Mabel Stringer wrote of her short game, "Dorothy's best stroke was a run-up shot that she used from distances of up to 50 feet.
 She used her goose-necked mashie, which she nicknamed "Thomas", closing the small clubface and hitting the ball on the downswing.
 At Augusta Country Club in 1926, she holed two chip shots and ended up having a record low of 19 putts for 18 holes, lowering Walter Travis's record by two strokes for putts in one round.
 In the final of the (US) North and South championship she beat her opponent by twice holing out from 40 yards".

-Marriages and children
+Personal life

 She married Jack V. Hurd in Wentworth, Ontario, Canada on 11 February 1913.
 Hurd was a steel magnate living in Pittsburgh, Pennsylvania, and a member of Oakmont Country Club.
 She won many of her titles as Mrs. J. V. Hurd, but she and Hurd were divorced in 1923.
 She married Edward Howe in 1937 and divorced again in 1943.
 She had a son, Sigourney V. Hurd (1913–1986), with Jack Hurd.

 In her career she was also known in her lifetime as Dorothy Hurd, Mrs. J. V. Hurd and as Dorothy Howe.
 She has also been referred to by the portmanteau Dorothy Campbell Hurd Howe.